YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REQRUNDOWN, Error accessing database dddd.
 Must be rundown on cluster node ccccc.

-Run Time Error: This indicates that YottaDB/GT.M could not open database file dddd due to a prior improper shutdown on cluster node ccccc.
-A YottaDB/GT.M process on cluster node ccccc may have failed to attach a database memory segment or it was terminated by a method other than MUPIP STOP.
+Run Time Error: This indicates that YottaDB could not open database file dddd due to a prior improper shutdown on cluster node ccccc.
+A YottaDB process on cluster node ccccc may have failed to attach a database memory segment or it was terminated by a method other than MUPIP STOP.

 Action: Perform MUPIP RUNDOWN from cluster node ccccc.
 If MUPIP RUNDOWN with no parameters does not work, specify the region name or file-specification with -REGION or -FILE, respectively.